 Two important projects have started development and are worth mentioning.
 Firstly, the 'Barra do Dande project' in Bengo province is of strategic and national interest and it is part of the objectives set out in the Angolan government's 2018-2022 National Development Plan, as the main platform for storing and receiving oil derivatives and products for Angola's strategic, security and operational reserves.
+Therefore, the Presidential Despatch No. 62/21, of 6 May, creates the Barra do Dande integrated development zone.
 This promotes Dande as an important hub for fuel storage and marketing in the region, which provides a storage capacity of 580,000m3 of refined products.
-The first phase is scheduled for completion by the end of 2022, and is intended to meet the country's needs and, associated to existing capacity, will also make the process of receiving and distributing refined products more efficiently and less costly.
-This is a strategic project that began in 2014 but was interrupted in 2016 as a result of the economic context that the country and the company were experiencing during that period.
+The first phase is scheduled for completion by the end of 2022 and is intended to meet the country's needs and associated to existing capacity, will also make the process of receiving and distributing refined products more efficiently and less costly.
+This is a strategic project that began in 2014 but was interrupted in 2016 because of the economic context that the country and the company were experiencing during that period.

 In April 2021, ANPG announced the launch of the bidding round for nine onshore blocks, which had a very good reception from national investors.
-The timeline for this bidding round is quite ambitious, with the Angolan government aiming to: (1) receive the proposals by 9 June 2021; (2) open the proposals on 10 June 2021; (3) evaluate the proposals by 26 July 2021; (4) award the concession areas by 13 September 2021; (5) negotiate the agreements by 19 October 2021; and (6) sign the agreements on 22 November 2021.
-The areas being offered include blocks in both the Lower Congo and Kwanza basins: Blocks CON1, CON5 and CON6 in the Lower Congo Onshore Basin; and Blocks KON5, KON6, KON8, KON9, KON17 and KON20 in the Kwanza Onshore Basin.
+The timeline for this bidding round was quite ambitious, with the Angolan government aiming to: (1) receive the proposals by 9 June 2021; (2) open the proposals on 10 June 2021; (3) evaluate the proposals by 26 July 2021; (4) award the concession areas by 13 September 2021; (5) negotiate the agreements by 19 October 2021; and (6) sign the agreements on 22 November 2021.
+However, the planned timeline could not be followed through, the award of the concessions only took place in July 2022, ANPG also informed the signing of the agreements will take place no later than 30 days after the date on which the authorisation for the award of the referred Concessions is published in the Diário de República.18